 Ergon Energy is regional Queensland’s main electricity retailer, supplying the vast majority of residential and business addresses with power in this region.
 As suggested by the name, it is the retail arm of regional Queensland’s electricity distribution network, Ergon.
 Queenslanders living up north and out west have a choice between a single rate tariff (T11) and a time of use tariff (12A).

 QEnergy appears to have plans available for those living in regional Queensland to freely sign up to.
 In select postcodes, customers can either sign up to the Home Saver Lite plan or Home Your Way plan on Tariff 11, which means that regardless of the time of day, customers will pay the same regulated rate for power.
 QEnergy also actively promotes its services as a business energy retailer for regional QLD.

 In 2019, Mojo acquired energy provider Sanctuary Energy, which up until then had a standing offer available in regional Queensland.
 For customers in certain postcodes within regional Queensland that were with Sanctuary Energy, Mojo has its SE Legacy Standing Offer plan available.
 Since regional Queensland’s energy prices remain regulated by the Queensland Government, this standing offer still holds some value in comparison to the area’s incumbent retailer, Ergon Energy.

-Here are the electricity rates you’ll be paying in regional Queensland between 2019 and 2020, according to the Queensland Government.
+Here are the electricity rates you’ll be paying in regional Queensland from 1 July 2020, according to the Queensland Government.
 Be aware that most customers will be on Tariff 11, but you’ll have to check your bill or call Ergon to make sure.